-All of the sixth day of their wilderness trip they had ridden the wild summits of the Continental Divide, and horses and men were tiring when they rounded Palisade Peak and saw the basin a thousand feet below.
+All of the sixth day they had ridden the wild summits of the Continental Divide, and horses and men were tiring when they rode into the basin.
 Three small lakes gleamed in the afternoon sun, and around them crowded dark green timber.
 Rocky peaks hemmed the basin except at its upper end where a great wall of granite rose sheer.
 David thought it was the most beautiful valley he had ever seen.